pekrau/kth_report/README.md

 - Plotly Python package (create plots)
 - kaleido Python package (create PNG of plots)

-Tip: Create a virtual Python environment and install the packages using pip:
+Tip: Create a virtual Python environment and install the packages using pip and the `requirements.txt` file which can be found in the source code for each year:

     $ pip install -r requirements.txt